Friday, August 28, 2020

 • Left click in the upper half of the track.

-• Press and hold down the Ctrl key then the a (A) key on your keyboard.
+• Press and hold down the Ctrl key then press the A key on your keyboard.

-1. Press and hold down the Ctrl + the letter l (L) keys.
+1. Press and hold down the Ctrl key then press the letter L key.

 All Edit Locked clips will show a small closed lock in the bottom left hand corner. (see image below)